Penal Code 186.11 PC sets forth an additional consecutive prison term (of one to five years) if

-- any asset or property that was under the defendant’s control, and/or
+- any property that was under the defendant’s control, and/or

-- any asset or property that may have been transferred to a third party.10
+- any property that may have been transferred to a third party.10

-Note that, if there was a transfer to a third party, that party can challenge the court’s possible seizure of the property or assets.
+Note that, if there was a transfer to a third party such as a financial institution, that party can challenge the court’s possible seizure of the property or assets.
 This is provided that the party did not know that anyone else had a claim to it.11

 Note too that the statute authorizes the court to pursue the following to take control of any applicable property: